humblearner/serverless-swarm/README.md

 4. Login to another node, and run the container function from there.
 It will download the image and run the function.

 ### 2. Swarm is coming to town
-Run the job with swarm command-line:
+Run the job with swarm command-line, in `st2` vagrant instance:

 ```
-docker service create --name job2 \
+sudo docker service create --name job2 \
 --mount type=bind,source=/share,destination=/share \
 --restart-condition none pregistry:5000/encode \
 -i /share/li.txt -o /share/li.out --delay 20
 ```

-Run it a few times, enjoy seeing them pile up in visualizer, just be sure to give a different job name.
+Run it a few times, enjoy seeing them pile up in [vizualizer](http://st2.my.dev:8080), just be sure to give a different job name.

 ### 3. Now repeat with StackStorm

-Run the job via stackstorm:
+Similar jobs can be executed via stackstorm CLI:

 ```
 st2 run -a pipeline.run_job \